It all started 2 years ago...

-Two hours later the path led downhill.
+Two hours later, the path led downhill.
 It was at this point that my knees told me I had gone far enough.
 They were calling it quits.
 Leon was also tired and feeling a bit sore.
-It just so happened that when we both admitted this we were at a very good spot to set up camp.
+It just so happened that when we both admitted this, we were at an excellent spot to set up camp.
 There was a picnic table for dinner and a relatively level spot to pitch our tent.
 So we dropped our backpacks and began making dinner.

 Leon brought his camper’s stove.
 It’s big enough to heat a pint of water.
 We brought two dehydrated noodle dishes for dinner.
 I had pasta pomodoro and Leon had pasta parmesan.
-After pouring the boiling water into the packets we stirred and waited, then stirred some more.
+After pouring the boiling water into the packets, we stirred and waited, then stirred some more.
 After 10 minutes it was soft enough to eat.
-In spite of my best efforts to mix everything I still occasionally had some crunchy noodles.
+Despite my best efforts to mix everything, I still occasionally had some crunchy noodles.
 It didn’t matter though, after 28 km of hiking it was delicious.

 Leon used his jacket to insulate our dinner pouches.
 The trail mix was our appetizer.

 Once dinner was done we began setting up camp.
-By this time the two mountain bikers who were taking a break at our chosen campsite had left.
+By this time, the two mountain bikers who were taking a break at our chosen campsite had left.
 We were on our own to set up our illegal campsite.
-We decided to bring Leon’s tent rather than mine for two reasons, 1.
-His is a bit lighter and 2.
+We brought Leon’s tent rather than mine for two reasons, 1.
+His is lighter and 2.
 I had to carry it, so I had a vested interest in saving weight.
 We had it up in 3 minutes but it was still too early to go in, so we had a seat at the rest stop and enjoyed the sunset.

-It turns out our campsite was in a good location.
-With an overview of the town below we had good cellphone reception.
-So we were able to catch up on emails and messages as well as sit and talk.
-Eventually, it slowly started to rain and we went inside the tent.
-All in all a pleasant end to the day.
+It turns out our campsite was in an excellent location.
+With an overview of the town below, we had good cellphone reception.
+So we could catch up on emails and messages as well as sit and talk.
+Eventually, it slowly started to rain, and we went inside the tent.
+All in all, a pleasant end to the day.

 The Final Leg

-The autumn sunrise came without much notice on our part, so it wasn’t until 7:30 when we crawled out of the tent.
-We were not on a schedule though so we weren’t worried about it.
+The autumn sunrise came with little notice on our part, so it wasn’t until 7:30 when we crawled out of the tent.
+We were not on a schedule though, so we weren’t worried about it.
 It took us a few minutes of walking around to limber up and get the fluids circulating.
 Soon we were moving somewhat normally and had everything packed up and ready to go.
-Neither of us had much of an appetite yet so we decided to go to Externsteine park first and have breakfast afterwards.
+Neither of us had much of an appetite yet, so we went to Externsteine park first and have breakfast afterwards.

-We basically had the stones to ourselves.
+We had the stones to ourselves.
 Leaving our backpacks on a park bench, we began climbing up the steps to the top of one of the stones.
-It was easy going and the top of the stones offered a nice view of the lake.
+It was easy going, and the top of the stones offered a nice view of the lake.
 Unfortunately, the staircase leading to the bridge connecting two stones was closed.
-We both would have like to have crossed that bridge!
+We both would have liked to have crossed that bridge!